*Updated 2024

 PC culture is elitist and exclusionary

 Political correctness, for all of its good intentions, is getting rather unpopular in the United States.
-According to the Pew Research Center, 57% of Americans feel that people today are too easily offended by what others say.
+According to the Pew Research Center, 62% of Americans feel that people today are too easily offended by what others say.
 And if that doesn’t seem representative of your milieu, it’s probably time to check your privilege.
-While PC culture claims to want to include everyone, calling someone out for using a “problematic” term or demanding that they adopt your speech norms is not only alienating and belittling, but a display of social cultural superiority.
+While PC or woke culture claims to want to include everyone, calling someone out for using a “problematic” term or demanding that they adopt your speech norms is not only alienating and belittling, but a display of social cultural superiority.
 After all, the most reliable determinants for someone’s support of political correctness is their advantageous education and income.
 So is this kind of sensitivity actually doing anything for minorities or is it just the virtue signaling of the already-privileged?

 PC culture threatens free speech